-How does a weather station work?
+How does a weather station sensors work?

 A weather station sensor is a spot to watch instruments and sensors.
-People use these tools to measure and track the weather.
+People use these tools to measure and track the outdoor weather.

 These stations give us important data.
 This data helps us understand the environment and predict the weather.
 It has many uses in various fields.